sceckert/Data-and-Literary-Study-Spring2022/_week1/exercise-1.md

 2. ...then, tell me where I am
 3. Move from your directory to a directory one level down called "sample-directory" ...
 4. ...and then list the contents of that directory.
-5. Display all of contents of [the Project Gutenberg Australia copy of Woolf's *A Room of One's Own*](https://gutenberg.net.au/ebooks02/0200791.txt) (You'll have to first download the plain text file using the instructions in the "Interacting with Files" part of Baker and Milligan's tutorlial).
+5. Display all of contents of [the Project Gutenberg Australia copy of Woolf's *A Room of One's Own*](https://gutenberg.net.au/ebooks02/0200791.txt) (You'll have to first download the plain text file using the instructions in the "Interacting with Files" part of Baker and Milligan's tutorial).
 6. Display just the first 10 lines of that same file of Woolf's essay.
 7. Copy the text file of the address you have chosen to a new directory called "Data-and-Literary-Study"
 8. Use the manual command to look up the commands "wc" and "grep"
 	- Note:  in Window Powershell, these commands are slightly different than in the terminal: they are "help,"  "gc" and "findstr"), respectively.
 9. What sorts of things might the "wc" (or "gc" in Powershell) help you do?
 What sorts of things might the command "grep" allow you to do?
-10. Take a sneak peak at Wednesday's introduction of the command line sections ["Working with text files" ](https://github.com/sceckert/Data-and-Literary-Study-Spring20221/blob/main/_week1/command-line-cheat-sheet.md) and ["Analyzing text files"]() sections.
+10. Take a sneak peak at Wednesday's introduction of the command line sections ["Working with text files" ](https://github.com/sceckert/Data-and-Literary-Study-Spring2022/blob/main/_week1/introduction-to-the-command-line.md#working-with-files-and-texts) and ["Analyzing text files"](https://github.com/sceckert/Data-and-Literary-Study-Spring2022/blob/main/_week1/introduction-to-the-command-line.md#analyzing-text-files) sections.
 	- What command would you write to find all appearances of the words  "woman" and "women" and the lines they appear on) in Woolf's essay?

 ### 1.d Reflection